alkurbatov/alkurbatov/README.md

 - 👋 Hi, I’m @alkurbatov
 - 👀 I’m interested in golang, c++ and game bots programming
-- 💞️ I’m looking to collaborate on intrested projects
+- 💞️ I’m looking to collaborate on interesting and ambitious projects
-- 📫 U can reach me at telgram - @Grok123
+- 📫 You can reach me at telegram - @Grok123

 <br />